alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 This includes any type of advice or role in a financial transaction which would help banned or restricted trade (for example, processing a payment)

-Contact ECO to ask for the application form.
+Contact ECO(#ECO) to ask for the application form.

 ##Providing technical assistance